clustergarage/argus/README.md

 Located under:
 - `helm/*`

-Further information on how to use the Helm variation of **fim-k8s** is also located in the [getting started](https://clustergarage.io/fim-k8s/docs/getting-started/) section of the documentation.
+Further information on how to use the Helm variation of **Argus** is also located in the [getting started](https://clustergarage.io/argus/docs/getting-started/) section of the documentation.